fullerjs/fuller/README.md

 --verbose, -v   Verbose mode
 ```
 ## Plan ##
-So Fuller needs a plan, and here it is, simple js:
+So Fuller needs a plan.js, and here it is:
 ```js
 var defaults = {
     src: "./src",